The Robert H. N. Ho Family Foundation Program in Buddhist Studies - ACLS

 မြန်မာ | 中文(简)| 中文(繁)| हिंदी | 日本語 | ខ្មែរ | 한국어| ພາສາລາວ | Монгол хэл | नेपाली | සිංහල | བོད་ཡིག་ | ภาษาไทย | tiếng V iệt

-Launched in 2014, the Program in Buddhist Studies, administered by the American Council of Learned Societies, promotes the academic study of Buddhism and the dissemination of knowledge of Buddhism through support for dissertations, research, and writing, and by assisting institutions to establish new, tenure-track teaching positions.
-Annual symposia foster networks and knowledge sharing amongst scholars.
+Launched in 2014, the Program in Buddhist Studies, administered by the American Council of Learned Societies, promotes the academic study of Buddhism, strengthens international networks of Buddhist Studies scholars, and increases the visibility of new knowledge and research on Buddhist traditions.

 These are global competitions.
 There are no restrictions as to the location of work proposed or the citizenship/residence of applicants.
 The final products of research may be in any language, but all applications must be submitted in English.
 All eligible scholars anywhere in the world are welcome to apply.